bishwasbhatt2/DailyGainz/user_stories.md

 6- Friend Leaderboard
 As a competitive user, I want to view a leaderboard of my friends based on their workout challenge completions so that I can compare my progress and stay motivated to keep up with them.
-Status: ❌ Not Implemented.
-We need to implement a leaderboard that tracks progress among friends.
+Status: ✅ Implemented.
+We implemented a leaderboard that tracks progress among friends.

 7- Custom Workout Creation
 As a fitness expert, I want to create and share custom workout challenges so that I can challenge other users and offer tailored fitness routines.